bl000m/inception_of_things_42/README.md

 - **Security Considerations**: The internal port (8080) might be chosen based on the application's default port or security policies.
 It's a common practice to run applications inside containers with non-privileged users, and ports below 1024 are typically reserved for privileged processes.
 By defaulting to a higher port for the internal application, you avoid potential conflicts and security concerns.

+## Ingress
+- Important: Add entries in `/etc/hosts` for the hostnames specified in Ingress manifest, mapping them to the IP address of Kubernetes cluster node.

+192.168.56.110 app1.com
+192.168.56.110 app2.com
+192.168.56.110 app3.com